Health Policy Scholars Program

 Kyle Gardner is a 2012 graduate with high honors of Meharry Medical College’s master of science in public health program, also receiving a certificate in health policy.
 He was a Spring 2011 health policy scholar.
 His first experience in the public health field occurred when he worked as an intern at the AIDS Foundation of Chicago.
 One of his aspirations is to become a physician specializing in primary or preventive care for underserved communities, with the career goal to become director of a major city’s public health department.
 Kyle graduated from Illinois State University with a bachelor of science degree in molecular biology and biochemistry.
 He then conducted research at Abbott Laboratories, testing the chemical properties and optimal dosage for Erythromycin and Kaletra.
 Kyle has engaged and volunteered in a variety of organizations in order to interact and understand problems that plague communities.
 He is interested in finding solutions to health disparities among African Americans.

 Ashley Huderson, a native of New Orleans, Louisiana, sucessfully defended her doctoral dissertation on Friday, March 1, 2013 in the Department of Biochemistry and Cancer Biology at Meharry Medical College.
 Upon completion of a bachelor of science in chemistry from Spelman College, Ashley enrolled in the Ph.D. program at Meharry Medical College in 2006.
 As a student in the biochemistry and cancer biology department, her work centered on colon cancer.
 Her research project, “Mechanisms underlying the chemo-prevention of benzo(a)pyrene [BaP]- induced colon carcinogenesis by resveratrol [RVT],” looks at the chemoprevention effects of resveratrol on colon cancer induced by Benzo(a)pyrene.
-Upon completion of her doctoral degree at Meharry she plans to further her training with a post-doctoral fellowship at a cancer research institute.
-Beginning June 3, 2013, Ashley will be working at the Lombardi Comprehensive Cancer Center as a tumor biology post-doctoral fellow in the lab of Dr.Lucile Adams-Campbell.
+In June 2013, Dr. Huderson began working at the Lombardi Comprehensive Cancer Center as a tumor biology post-doctoral fellow in the lab of Dr.Lucile Adams-Campbell.
 After post-doctoral training, she hopes to conduct cancer-related research at a minority institution in advancing those establishments as well-known research facilities.

 Christopher Tran is a 2012 medical school graduate with high honors from Meharry Medical College, also receiving a certificate in health policy.
 He was a Fall 2011 health policy scholar at the center while a third year medical student.
 Originally from southern California, Tran received his bachelor’s degree in psychology at the University of Southern California.
 With a strong history of community service and didactic experience, Tran desires to use his professional position to encourage health care literacy among less-informed populations.
 His academic areas of interest were otolaryngology, health care policy education, and pedagogy.

 Jacqueline Watkins is a 2012 honors graduate of Meharry Medical College’s master of science in public health program whose main research interests are obesity, fitness, nutrition, chronic disease, and health care for the undeserved.
 She was a Spring 2011 health policy scholar at the center, receiving her health policy certificate.
 She received her bachelor of science in community health from the University of Illinois.
 She completed an internship with Dr. Napoleon Knight, vice president of medical affairs and chief medical officer at Carle Foundational Hospital where she researched sleep apnea and childhood obesity.
 Jacqueline's thesis research focused on the development of cervical cancer in women aged 16-24.
-She plans to continue her education and become a nurse practitioner.
+Watkins is currently a doctoral candidate in public health (DrPH) at Morgan State University in Baltimore.

 SPRING 2010 SCHOLARS